-We have medical doctors, registered nurses, nurse practitioners, and medical assistants.
+We have registered nurses, nurse practitioners, and medical assistants.
 In Oregon, nurse practitioners practice independently, have full prescriptive privileges, and are considered first-line providers.

-Is it possible to make an appointment directly with an MD or Nurse Practitioner?
+Is it possible to make an appointment directly with a Nurse Practitioner?

 Appointments are made via the student portal or by phone.
 You can request any provider.

-What kinds of services are free and when might I be charged?
+What kinds of services do you provide?
+Are they free?
+When might I be charged?

 All visits are free.
 If tests are recommended there might be a fee.
-For instance, we can perform some rapid tests such as strep throat, mono, and urinary tract infection tests in our clinic for a minimal fee.
-Many students choose to have the fee placed on their tuition accounts rather than paying with cash or check.
-If a blood draw or X-ray is ordered then you will be referred to the appropriate clinic and those fees will be processed by that clinic through your insurance.
+We can perform rapid strep and mono tests for a minimal fee.
+Urinary tract infection tests are free.
+We also have liquid nitrogen to treat warts for a small fee.
+Many students choose to have fees placed on their tuition accounts rather than paying with cash or check.
+If an imaging study (x-ray, MRI, CT scan, etc.) or an EKG is ordered, then you will be referred to the appropriate clinic and those fees will be processed by that clinic through your insurance.